dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Whitelist extensibility to other bash like commands (using strace) and other package managers (yum, etc.....) (wrapper design)

+The main objective of these changes is to create a agnostic output failure analysis command installer and orchestrator.

 ### Log contamination fix: